-The College of Public Health offers a combined BSPH/MPH program for BSPH undergraduate students with outstanding academic records to encourage the best students to pursue advanced degrees.
+The College of Public Health offers a combined BSPH/MPH program for Bachelor of Science in Public Health (BSPH) undergraduate students with outstanding academic records.
 This allows well-qualified undergraduates to start graduate study before completing their BSPH degree.

-Enrolling in a combined BSPH/MPH program can reduce the total time it takes to get both a BSPH degree and an MPH degree.
-By enrolling in a combined BSPH/MPH program, students are eligible to overlap between 12-16 credit hours of courses taken as an graduate student toward a BSPH degree.
+Enrolling in a combined BSPH/MPH program can reduce the total time it takes to get both a BSPH degree and a Master of Public Health (MPH) degree by overlapping 12-16 credit hours (effective AU2024, the maximum will be reduced to 9 credit hours) taken as an graduate student toward a BSPH degree.

 Students applying to the program have to be admitted into the BSPH major.

-- They have completed at least 90 undergraduate credit hours;
+- Completing at least 90 undergraduate credit hours;

-- They have a 3.5 Cumulative GPA in all previous undergraduate work; and
+- Having a 3.5 Cumulative GPA in all previous work; and

 Combined BSPH/MPH Degree Programs

-- Bachelor of Science in Public Health (BSPH) - Public Health Sociology specialization and a Master of Public Health (MPH) in Epidemiology
+- BSPH in Public Health Sociology and MPH in Epidemiology

-- Bachelor of Science in Public Health (BSPH) - Public Health Sociology specialization and a Master of Public Health (MPH) in Health Behavior & Health Promotion
+- BSPH in Public Health Sociology and MPH in Health Behavior and Health Promotion

-- Bachelor of Science in Public Health (BSPH) - Environmental Public Health specialization and a Master of Public Health (MPH) in Epidemiology
+- BSPH in Environmental Public Health and MPH in Epidemiology

-- Bachelor of Science in Public Health (BSPH) - Environmental Public Health specialization and a Master of Public Health (MPH) in Environmental Health Sciences
+- BSPH in Environmental Public Health and MPH in Environmental Health Sciences

-When students apply to a combined BSPH/MPH program, they receive no preferential treatment for graduate admission merely by virtue of being an Ohio State BSPH student.
+When applying to a combined BSPH/MPH program, please note no preferential treatment for graduate admission is provided for being an Ohio State BSPH student.
 They apply, and are admitted, to graduate study under the normal graduate admission criteria and processes.
-This means that the time at of application and the term during which they actually enroll in the combined BSPH/MPH program (after being admitted) are very important.
-Students should consult with your academic advisor as soon as they think you might be interested in a combined BSPH/MPH program.
+This means that the time of application and the term of enrollment in the combined BSPH/MPH program (after being admitted) are very important.
+Students should consult with their academic advisor as soon as they think they might be interested in a combined BSPH/MPH program.